“What do we do with false prophets?”

 But this is where the conversation gets pretty deep, at least to me.

 Around the 1:00:00 mark and beyond, they start to dive deeper into celebritism and certain people’s infatuation with them.
 He relates this need of people to idolize and believe in certain people like Donald Trump, Kanye and even himself.
-He mentions this being a flaw of people because the only purpose it appears to be for is filling a void inside of ourselves.
+He mentions this being a flaw of people because the only purpose it seems being for is filling a void inside of ourselves.

 For instance, he touched on the people who believe in Donald Trump so deeply that if he said jump, they would probably respond with how high?
 Same with a figure like Barack Obama.

-Like Nas one said, “the people need something to believe in.”
+But like Nas one said, the people need something to believe in.

-He then goes on to say this is just as dangerous because it plays into people being manipulated because we don’t truly know the full intentions of these people we believe and make our idols, be it a celebrity, an actor or actress, a politician or a loved one.
-That was a key point I thought, where he compared theses holes we all on some level possess and needing them filled by other people (or things) in attempt to make us feel whole for whatever reason.
-With that part, I think he hit a pulse on today’s madness or what appears to be madness.
+He then goes on to say this is just as dangerous because it plays into people being manipulated because we truly don’t know the full intentions of these people we believe in and make our idols, be it a celebrity, an actor or actress, a politician or a loved one.
+That was a key point I thought where he compared theses holes we all on some level have, needing them filled by other people (or things) in attempt to make us feel whole for whatever reason.
+With that part, I think he hit a pulse on today’s madness or what appears being madness.
 These holes he kept mentioning?
-I thought of these shootings we continue to see happen as a reflection to how broken, empty and misguided people are.
+I thought of these shootings we continue to see happen as a reflection to how broken, empty and misguided some people are.
 The manipulation and strings being pulled?
 I see it with agenda after agenda to shape and influence the minds of millions on and offline for better and worse.